rasools/rasools.github.io/content/authors/admin/_index.md

 # Status emoji
 status:
-  icon: 📊
+  icon: 🧭

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Data Scientist | Process Analytics & Bioprocess Data Science
+role: Senior Project Leader

 # Organizations/Affiliations to show in About widget
 organizations: